 Qualifications and Responsibilities

-Chairs are students first and should maintain a minimum 2.5 cumulative GPA throughout their employment.
-Chairs are selected based on their ability to communicate effectively, manage a demanding schedule, and work in a team setting as well as independently and in ambiguous situations.
-Chairs perform best when they are flexible, display strong organizational skills, are open to new experiences, and are goal-oriented.
-Chairs must be on campus throughout the entire 2016-2017 academic year.
-Preferred candidates will be available for planning meetings on campus during summer 2016.
+Event Planners are students first and should maintain a minimum 2.5 cumulative GPA throughout their employment.
+Event Planners are selected based on their ability to communicate effectively, manage a demanding schedule, and work in a team setting as well as independently and in ambiguous situations.
+Event Planners perform best when they are flexible, display strong organizational skills, are open to new experiences, and are goal-oriented.
+Event Planners must be on campus throughout the entire 2017-2018 academic year.
+Preferred candidates will be available for planning meetings on campus during summer 2017.

 Committee Specific Responsibilities